NervanaSystems/ngraph/doc/sphinx/source/howto/handle.rst

 .. a trained model.

-Intel nGraph APIs can be used to run inference on a model that has been *exported* from a framework.
-A model that has been determined to be trained "well enough" can be extracted from a framework and serialized.
-The entity extracting the model produces an :term:`export`, which usually is simply a serialized format that can be passed to one of the nGraph backends for computation.
+Intel nGraph APIs can be used to run inference on a model that has been *exported* from a Deep Learning framework.
+The entity exporting the model produces a file with a serialized model that can be passed to one of the nGraph backends for computation.

 .. _from_onnx:

-from ONNX
+Importing models from ONNX
 ==========

-The most common kind of :term:`export` available today is an `ONNX`_ export.
+The most widely supported :term:`export` format available today is an `ONNX`_.
-Models that have been serialized by ONNX are easy to identify; they are usually named ``<some_model>.onnx``.
+Models that have been serialized to ONNX are easy to identify; they are usually named ``<some_model>.onnx`` or ``<some_model>.onnx.pb``.
 These `tutorials from ONNX`_ describe how to turn trained models into an ``.onnx`` export.

 If you landed on this page and you already have an ``.onnx`` formatted-file, you should be able to run the inference without needing to dig into anything from